bitrix24/b24restdocs/api-reference/imopenlines/openlines/operators/imopenlines-operator-finish.md

-# Finish your dialog imopenlines.operator.finish
+# Finish Your Dialogue imopenlines.operator.finish

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will complete it shortly.

 {% endnote %}